Alan-J-Bibins/Projection/README.md

 ## Progress Report: 26 March, 2025
 - Setup theme to be stored as a cookie rather than in local storage to prevent flash of light mode even when dark mode is selected
+- Built the Sidebar Component
+- Configured New Users to be Added to DB

 ## Tech Stack